Söderstadion

 Söderstadion had a capacity of 12,800 depending on usage.
 A record attendance of 22,000 was set on 31 October 1982, when Hammarby IF faced IFK Göteborg.

 There had already existed stadiums at the site, the earliest opened in 1918 under the name Johanneshovs Idrottsplats.
 After the stadium was closed, the site will now be used for new apartment buildings.

 Bandy was played at Söderstadion wintertime until 1989 and the Swedish championship final was traditionally played there.
 The Bandy World Championship 1987 final was played at the arena (2nd half of the video).
 The last bandy match at the stadium was the Swedish final of 1989.

 The home team Hammarby, the 2010 and 2013 Swedish champions, now plays at Zinkensdamm.

 The arena has also been used for ice hockey.

 Replacement

 Before the Stockholm municipal elections of 2006, the centre-right parties of Stockholm promised that a new stadium would be built if the municipal elections were won.
 On 28 June 2007 plans for a new stadium were officially announced.
-The last football game at Söderstadion was played on the 23 June 2013 when Hammarby IF played against Ängelholms FF in the 13th round of Superettan.
+The last football game at Söderstadion was played on 23 June 2013 when Hammarby IF played against Ängelholms FF in the 13th round of Superettan.
 The game ended 1–1 with Hammarby securing a late draw when Kennedy Bakircioglu scored the last goal at Söderstadion.